-We’re still trying to work out the freedom to marry whom we want and the freedom to have families of our own choosing without religion and gay-bashers getting in the way and the battle is in the churches, the courts, the voting booth, and news media.
+We’re still trying to work out the freedom to marry whom we want and the freedom to have families of our own choosing without religion and gay-bashers getting in the way and the battle is in churches, courts, voting booths, and news media op eds.

 The Indian-American wars, both pre- and post-revolution were fought to suppress and infringe on the rights of Native Americans, not to secure reasonable freedom for anyone.

-We’ve kept thousands of troops in Japan, Korea, and Germany ever since these wars ended or subsided.
+We’ve kept over a hundred thousand troops in Japan, Korea, and Germany ever since these wars ended or subsided.
 None of this had much to do with legitimate individual freedom but with dominance; with legal, economic and military subjugation of other peoples and nations.

 Quite a few “weekend warriors” found themselves in Iraq facing the choice of kill or be killed, traveling hostile urban and rural areas in constant fear for their lives and the lives of their friends … all at the whim of politicians who just wanted to get re-elected.
 Many returned injured – both physically and emotionally.
 Never was there a possibility of gaining more freedom for anyone; friend or foe.
 Their real objectives were to expend materiel and survive the experience.
 They were there to make profit for Halliburton and American industry and to impose the will of the United States elite on the Iraqi people.